escotoj/QuizApp/README.md

 Using JavaScript to dynamically display CSS and HTML data on a single-page web application with a clean, polished, and responsive user interface.

+- DOM (Document Object Model) manupulation using JavaScript.
+- Complex logic using `for-loops` and `if-else statements`
+- Dynamic rendering and hiding of elements
+- Interactive HTML and CSS

 ## Table of Contents

 - [License](#License)